maelvls/maelvls.github.io/content/2019/go111modules/index.md

 GO111MODULE=on go get -u golang.org/x/tools/gopls@latest
 ```

-then you will immediately realize that it is wrong: you want to be using the recorded versions given in `go.sum` when go-getting a binary!
+then you will immediately realize that (1) it uses the old preGo .1.16 way of installing a Go binary, and (2) you want to be using the recorded versions given in `go.sum` when go-getting a binary!

 Rebecca Stambler [reminds us](https://github.com/golang/go/issues/35868#issuecomment-564151454) that we should not use `-u` in conjunction with a version: